fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_antivirus_profile.html.markdown

 * `scopetype` - The scope of application of the resource.
 Valid values: `inherit`, `adom`, `global`.
 The `inherit` means that the scopetype of the provider will be inherited, and adom will also be inherited.
 The default value is `inherit`.
 * `adom` - Adom.
 This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.

+* `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_bl_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_db` - Enable/disable using the FortiSandbox signature database to supplement the AV signature databases.
 Valid values: `disable`, `enable`.

+* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_max_upload` - Maximum size of files that can be uploaded to FortiSandbox (1 - 395 MBytes, default = 10).
 * `analytics_wl_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
 * `av_block_log` - Enable/disable logging for AntiVirus file blocking.
 Valid values: `disable`, `enable`.